CExA-project/ddc/paper/paper.md

 The semantics of DDC containers associates data to a set of `DiscreteElement` indices.
 Let us note that the set of all possible `DiscreteElement` has a total order that is typically established once and for all at program initialization.
 Thus to be able to construct a DDC container one must provide a multidimensional set of `DiscreteElement` indices, only these indices can be later used to access the container’s data.

-The set of `DiscreteElement` is a customization point of the library.
-It takes the form of a Cartesian product of the different dimensions.
+The library provides multiple ways to group `DiscreteElement`s into sets.
+Each set takes the form of a Cartesian product of the sets along each dimensions.
 DDC predefines the following sets:

 - `DiscreteDomain`, a Cartesian product of intervals of `DiscreteElement` in each dimension,
 - `StridedDiscreteDomain`, a Cartesian product of sets of `DiscreteElement` with a fixed step/stride in each dimension,